roualdes/bridgestan/docs/languages/r.md

 _Arguments_

-  - `theta` The vector of unconstrained parameters
+  - `theta` The vector of unconstrained parameters.

   - `propto` If `TRUE`, drop terms which do not depend on the parameters.